Funding Opportunities

 This grants program is focused on assisting communities on the front lines of the climate crisis in the United States, inclusive of the 50 states, the District of Columbia, commonwealths, and territories, as well as the Tribal nations that share this geography.
 As detailed in the selection criteria below, the community must be facing significant climate-related challenges, based on environmental as well as socioeconomic considerations.
 If the proposed work is local in scope, the population of the community should be less than 300,000 residents.
 If the proposed work is regional in scope, areas with up to 500,000 residents will be considered.

-An application must be submitted by an “Applicant Team,” composed of a climate adaptation and resilience professional (“adaptation professional”), at least one community-based organization (CBO), and at least one government partner.
+An application must be submitted by an “Applicant Team,” composed of a climate adaptation professional (“adaptation professional”), at least one community-based organization (CBO), and at least one government partner.

-• The adaptation professional must be an organization or sole practitioner that has been accepted into the Registry of Climate Resilience and Adaptation Professionals prior to the start of the project.
+• The adaptation professional must be an organization or sole practitioner that has been accepted into the Registry of Adaptation Practitioners prior to the start of the project.
+Learn more about applying to the Registry or search the Registry database.

 • The CBO(s) must be a non-profit organization, local university, informal community leader, or other non-governmental or community-serving institution that can help ensure the perspectives and priorities of the broader community are well-represented throughout the process.